SujalAhrodia/Practice_2020/README.md

 > 2. Merge k sorted linked lists and return it as one sorted list.
 Analyze and describe its complexity.

+## Day 28

+> 1. You are given an n x n 2D matrix representing an image.
+Rotate the image by 90 degrees (clockwise).
+Note:
+You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
+DO NOT allocate another 2D matrix and do the rotation.

 </details>